France’s go-slow coronavirus vaccination strategy backfires

 The European Medicines Agency, the medical regulator for the 27-nation bloc, was meeting Monday to discuss approval of Moderna’s coronavirus vaccine.

-Sam Petrequin in Brussels, Aritz Parra in Madrid and Geir Moulson in Berlin contributed.
+Samuel Petrequin in Brussels, Aritz Parra in Madrid and Geir Moulson in Berlin contributed.